oracle-livelabs/developer/redwood-extensions/introduction/introduction.md

 ### Objectives

 In this workshop, you will learn how to:
-* Create Visual Builder Studio Workspaces
+* Learn to use Oracle Visual Builder Studio
 * Create App UI extensions for Oracle Fusion Cloud Applications
 * Leverage Oracle Redwood templates and components
-* Connect to Oracle Cloud Apps data
+* Create new user interfaces that interact with data in Oracle SaaS

-### Prerequisites (Optional)
+### Prerequisites

 This lab assumes you have:
 * Access to Oracle Fusion Cloud Applications (Specifically the CX modules)
 * Access to the Oracle Visual Builder Studio that is part of Oracle Fusion Cloud Applications

-In general, the Introduction does not have Steps.

 ## Learn More